 Try adding a little physical activity.
 All you need are 10 minutes: a short walk could help improve your mood and help you manage stress.13 Getting your body moving boosts your ability to use oxygen, circulates your blood, and encourages your body to produce endorphins, the “feel-good” hormones that help you feel energized and happy.
 Give these basic exercises a try!

 Say yes to self-care.
-You might find yourself spending most of your time with others – friends, family and coworkers.
 Between your personal and professional responsibilities, a busy schedule could leave little time to yourself.
 Try to avoid spreading yourself too thin – give yourself the opportunity to rest and recharge.
 Consider these simple (and relaxing!) self-care suggestions or treat yourself to a gift.

 Stress can impact many areas of your life – even your health.
 Understanding the types of stress and how they can affect you is the first step to finding a better balance.
 From there, finding ways to de-stress – whether it’s talking to a health care professional, introducing some physical activity into your day, or taking time for self-care – can make an incredible difference in your physical and mental well-being.

 If stress has affected your weight, we’re here to help!
 Book your free appointment with Jenny Craig to start making positive, healthy changes today.

 Elisa is a content marketing manager for Jenny Craig with over ten years of experience working in the health and fitness industry.
 She loves sharing her passion for living a balanced and healthy lifestyle.
 A San Diego native and an endurance sports enthusiast, you can usually find her swimming, biking along the coast highway or running by the beach in her free time.
 Elisa holds a Bachelor of Arts degree from California State University Chico.

 Favorite healthy snack: mozzarella string cheese with a Pink Lady apple.